“Treat people who don’t get jobs as well as people who do.”

-By integrating RecRight with their ATS Smart Recruiters, JYSK is also able to allow candidates to apply through mobile.
-This was crucial to improve the candidate experience since 70% JYSK’s candidates accessed their job ads through mobile.
+JYSK also integrated RecRight with their ATS, Smart Recruiters, allowing candidates to apply through mobile.
+This was crucial to improve the candidate experience since 70% of JYSK’s candidates accessed their job ads through mobile.

-Reaktor is recognized as a pioneer in recruitment processes and has won Great Place To Work Institute’s “Best Employer in Finland” award four years in a row (2008-2011).
+Reaktor is recognized as a pioneer in recruitment processes and has won the Great Place To Work Institute’s “Best Employer in Finland” award four years in a row.

 One way they create a positive candidate experience is through relaxed, discussion-based interviews over coffee.
-They also use video interviews to screen candidates, and ensure the possible future team—not just the HR department—evaluates the candidates’ video replies.
+They also use video interviews to screen candidates, and ensure the possible future team — and not just the talent acquisition team — evaluates the candidates’ video replies.

 Extra candidate experience resources